Bin4ry/deejayeye-modder/Readme.md

    b) Download sign.jar from https://github.com/appium/sign/raw/master/dist/sign.jar and put it in tools folder

-3. Get the apk to modify (ver. **4.1.3**), try 'Raccoon, the apk downloader' (Linux/OSX/Windows), you can get it here: http://raccoon.onyxbits.de/, or try a mirror such as http://www.apkmirror.com/, or if you don't trust anyone use this chrome extension (needs MANUAL install into chrome and cannot be found in the chrome-store): https://apps.evozi.com/apk-downloader/
+3. Get the apk to modify (ver. **4.1.3**), try 'Raccoon, the apk downloader' (Linux/OSX/Windows), you can get it here: http://raccoon.onyxbits.de/, or try a mirror such as http://www.apkmirror.com/

 4. RunMe.sh